captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 something simple, Mr. Marks.
 ---
-The bride don't got a lot of money
+The bride ain't got a lot of money to throw away.
----
-to throw away.
 ---
 ## MARKS: